ibm-cloud-docs/vpc/vsi_is_create_instance.md

        --placement-group c5f1f366-b92a-4080-991a-aa5c2e33d96b\
    ```
    {: pre}

-   Where the following argument and option values are used:
+   Where the following argument and option values are used

       * INSTANCE_NAME: `my-instance`
       * VPC: `r134-35b9cf35-616e-462e-a145-cf8db4062fcf`
       * ZONE_NAME: `us-south-2`
       * PROFILE_NAME: `bx2-2x8`
       * SUBNET: `0726-198db988-3b9b-4cfa-9dec-0206420d37d0`
       * CATALOG-OFFERING: is `crn:v1:public:globalcatalog-collection:global:a/efe5afc483594adaa8325e2b4d1290df:0b322820-dafd-4b5e-b694-6465da6f008a:offering:136559f6-4588-4af2-8585-f3c625eee09d`
       * KEYS: `r134-89ec781c-9630-4f76-b9c4-a7d204828d61`
       * PLACEMENT_GROUP: `c5f1f366-b92a-4080-991a-aa5c2e33d96b`

    Information about the network interfaces that are created for the new instance aren't returned after the instance is created.
 You can view the information by using the `ibmcloud is instance INSTANCE` command as described in the following step.

    The status of the virtual server instance displays *pending* until the instance is created.
    {: note}

    For a full list of command options, see [ibmcloud is instance-create](/docs/vpc?topic=vpc-vpc-reference#instance-create).

 2. Next, run the following `instance` details command to verify that you can see your new instance and view the network interfaces that were created for the new instance.
 For `INSTANCE` specify the ID that was assigned to your new virtual server instance in the previous step.

    ```sh
    ibmcloud is instance INSTANCE
    ```
    {: pre}

-   The status should now show *running*.
+   The status now shows *running*.
 Check the Network Interfaces section to locate the ID of the network interface.

 3. Request a floating IP address to associate to your instance by using the following command.
 For `FLOATING_IP_NAME` specify a name for your floating IP, and for `TARGET_INTERFACE` specify the ID of the network interface that you identified in the previous step.